Washington Legislature passes police face mask ban aimed at ICE

 - Ferguson previously voiced support for the measure and is expected to sign it into law.

-What they're saying: "In the last year, we have all been witness to the horrific actions, both nationally and locally, where masked or unidentified ICE officers have caused confusion, anxiety, mistrust and tragedies in our communities," state Rep. Julio Cortes (D-Everett) said during last week's House floor vote on Senate Bill 5855.
+- Masked or unidentified ICE officers have caused "confusion, anxiety, mistrust and tragedies in our communities" in the past year, state Rep. Julio Cortes (D-Everett) said during last week's House floor vote.

 - "This policy is about accountability," said Cortes, who sponsored a House version of the proposal.